 Grass-fed beef contains lower amounts of palmitic acid and myristic acid, two saturated fats that can potentially raise cholesterol.

 Even then, the type of cholesterol becomes more relevant than raising cholesterol itself.
 Researchers now understand high density lipoprotein (HDL) and low-density lipoprotein (LDL), the molecules that carry cholesterol, come in several types.
 Larger, fluffy “good” molecules are harmless, whereas small, pellet-like “bad” molecules can actually create or exacerbate problems.

-Interestingly, researchers find when folks consume more saturated fat—especially from healthy sources like coconut oil—their “good” LDL cholesterol increases and their “bad” LDL decreases.
+Interestingly, researchers find when folks consume more saturated fat—especially from healthy sources like coconut oil—their “good” HDL cholesterol increases and their “bad” LDL decreases.
 Saturated fat in foods like extra virgin coconut butter fuels your mitochondria, provides anti-inflammatory benefits, and could even improve your cholesterol numbers.

 In her recent book, The Big Fat Surprise, Nina Teicholz, takes a deep dive into the world of fat, saturated fat, cholesterol and heart disease and comes up with a big fat nothing.
 The data linking dietary fat (other than trans fats) and heart disease is weak at best, and corrupt at worst.
 She not only looks at the research, but the politics, money and personalities that demonized fat and why there is very little real evidence that fat is a problem, even saturated fat.
 For anyone who wants to deep, honest look into this topic, I encourage you to read her book.